aws-ia/terraform-aws-eks-blueprints/patterns/vpc-lattice/cross-cluster-pod-communication/README.md

 ## Deploy

-This pattern is composed of 3 Terraform stack, that needs to be deployed in order.
+This pattern is composed of 3 Terraform stacks, that needs to be deployed in order.

 ### 1. Create shared Environment